Volunteer Service Reporting

 While using this workbook greatly facilitates compiling the national report, it doesn’t matter in what format the hours are reported.
 What matters is that the effort is reported.

-A few things the volunteers in each chapter need to remember:
+Here are a few things the volunteers in each chapter need to remember:

 - Travel time is the time spent getting to a project and back.
 All participants on the project can report this time.